LES PHARMACIES EN FRANCE

 HOMEOPATHIC REMEDIES

 Many French chemists have a wide range of homeopathic remedies and pharmacists often recommend them.
-Bear in mind that the homeopathic option MAY BE considerably less efficient and should not be considered if you are amongst the ‘at risk’ groups.
+Bear in mind that the the effectiveness of homeopathic options is increasingly debated and reimbursement has largely been reduced or removed.

 NAME DROPPING

 You will often be given ‘generic’ drugs with different names, cheaper equivalent of the ‘branded’ drug you may be used to.
-You can ask specifically for branded drugs but you will only receive reimbursement at the rate for the equivalent generic drug.
+You can ask specifically for branded drugs but you may pay more as you will only receive reimbursement at the rate for the equivalent generic drug.

 LEFTOVER DRUGS